Contact the Author

 Interested in my work?
 Let me know!
 I’m thrilled to offer talks, programs, and book signings across the U.S. and beyond.
 I would be happy to exchange ideas, accept feedback, discuss new opportunities, or hear about your own experiences.
 My interest areas are listed below.

-Launched in Fall 2024: Explore the Michigan Aurora Chasers for a wealth of resources and ideas!
-Check out current opportunities on the Founder’s Corner or browse our homepage.
+Launched in Fall 2024: Explore the Michigan Aurora Chasers official website for a wealth of resources and ideas!
+Check out the Founder’s Corner or browse our homepage.

 Submit the Contact Form